Interfering Josephson diode effect in Ta2Pd3Te5 asymmetric edge interferometer

 Here, we examine the main mechanisms to determine which one best fits our data.
 (1) Magnetism mechanism \cite{NbVCoVTaFFSDE_NN2022} is initially excluded due to the absence of magnetism in the Ta$_{2}$Pd$_{3}$Te$_{5}$ JJ.
-(2) Rashba-SOC mechanism is excluded as it typically requires in-plane magnetic fields, and Ising-SOC is also considered implausible because it is usually found in 2D superconductors \cite{2DSC_SatioY_NRM2017}.
+(2) Rashba-spin orbital coupling (SOC) mechanism is excluded as it typically requires in-plane magnetic fields, and Ising-SOC is also considered implausible because it is usually found in 2D superconductors \cite{2DSC_SatioY_NRM2017}.
 (3) JDE/SDE caused by finite-momentum Cooper pairing generally also needs in-plane magnetic fields \cite{SDEFMS_YuanNFQ_PNAS2022,NiTe2JDE_PalB_NP2022}.
-The absence of obvious enhancement of the upper critical field under in-plane magnetic fields or the approximately butterfly interference pattern in our JJs \cite{NiTe2JDE_PalB_NP2022} (supplementary Fig. S5) lead to the exclusion of finite-momentum Cooper pairing as a mechanism.
+The absence of obvious enhancement of the upper critical field under in-plane magnetic fields or the approximately butterfly interference pattern in our JJs \cite{NiTe2JDE_PalB_NP2022} (Supplementary Fig. 5) leads to the exclusion of finite-momentum Cooper pairing as a mechanism.
 (4) Nonlinear capacitance \cite{JDE_MisakiKou_PRB2021,JDEmageticAtton_TrahmsM_nature2023} is absent in this system due to the symmetric superconducting electrodes and the lack of obvious hysteresis between switching current and retrapping current (Fig. 1h).
-(5) Self-inductance is also found to be too small to be considered (see supplementary section VIII).
+(5) Self-inductance is also found to be too small to be considered (see Supplementary Note 8).
 Therefore, the main origin of $B_{z}$-induced JDE in the Ta$_{2}$Pd$_{3}$Te$_{5}$ edge interferometer is attributed to asymmetric edge supercurrents, as detailed in methods.

 \textbf{Fractional Shapiro steps}